 Midlife is an interesting time.
 It begins to dawn on you that whatever endeavours you threw yourself into in early adulthood are coming to fruition.
-In many careers, it becomes clear – and pretty much settled – whether or not you will reach the highest levels.
+In most careers, it becomes clear – and pretty much settled – whether or not you will reach the highest levels.
 By definition, most people won’t.
-If you have children, they are growing to independence, and you start to face an empty nest.
-In love, your choices will have determined whether you are partnered in a long term relationship, bruised from bad encounters, alone, or living one of the many non-conventional models of interdependence.

-The things that you decided to do with your life are no longer characterised by the promise of future achievement – it is now clear whether or not that promise has been, or will ever be, fulfilled.
 Regardless of the choices that you made, the realisation comes that you are halfway through your life and have to decide whether you are still happy with those choices.
 Our bodies also confront us with evidence of our age – grey hairs, wrinkles, flaccidity, menopause.

 Halfway through your life.
 Or halfway to your death.